Workflow Management¶

 Evaluation Order¶

-When a step runs, assertions are evaluated in this order:
+Assertions are then evaluated in this order:

 - Default assertions from the validator (always run first)